Mixture of Multicenter Experts in Multimodal AI for Debiased Radiotherapy Target Delineation: Methods

-For data pre-processing, all chest CT images, prostate labels, and PTV labels were resampled to a uniform voxel spacing of 1.0 × 1.0 × 3.0 mm$^{3}$.
-Image intensities were truncated between -200 and 250 Hounsfield units (HU) and linearly normalized to a range between 0 and 1.0.
-During network training, 3D patches of 384 × 384 × 128 pixels were randomly cropped to include the entire pelvic region, along with the corresponding clinical data, using a batch size of 2.
-For evaluation, the full 3D CT volumes were processed with a sliding window approach, using the same patch size of 384 × 384 × 128 pixels.
-Throughout training, the entire large language model (LLM) was frozen, while the image encoder/decoder modules, interactive alignment modules, and text prompts were set as trainable parameters.
-The loss function combined binary cross-entropy and Dice loss, with equal weights of 1.0.
-The network was optimized using the AdamW optimizer \cite{KingBa15}, with an initial learning rate of 0.0001, for 100 training epochs.
-For fine-tuning the network, we optimized only the image decoder, interactive multimodal alignment modules, and text prompts, while keeping the image encoder module and LLM frozen.
-The learning rate was reduced to 0.00001, and the network parameters were optimized for up to 500 fine-tuning epochs.
-The network was implemented using the open-source library MONAI\footnote{\url{https://monai.io/}}.
-All experiments were conducted using PyTorch \cite{paszke2019pytorch} in Python, leveraging CUDA 11.4 on a single NVIDIA RTX A6000 48GB GPU.
-For in-house model fine-tuning, we further utilized a single NVIDIA A100 40GB GPU.
-For multicenter training, we utilized the entire Center A training dataset, combined with 1-shot, 2-shot, and 3-shot samples for each trial from Centers B and C with 1-shot validation samples.
-The few-shot samples were randomly selected based on Prostate-Specific Antigen (PSA) clusters, where the clusters were categorized as follows: 0 – PSA values below 5.0; 1 – PSA values below 10.0; 2 – PSA values below 20.0; 3 – PSA values below 30.0; and 4 – PSA values above 30.0.
-For fine-tuning the pre-trained multimodal MoME to adapt to each external center, we utilized 1-shot, 2-shot, and 3-shot samples from each center D or E within their server with 1-shot validation samples.
+For data preprocessing, all chest CT images and PTV labels are resampled to a uniform voxel spacing of 1.0 × 1.0 × 3.0 mm$^{3}$.
+The image intensities are truncated between -200 and 250 Hounsfield units (HU) and linearly normalized to a range between 0 and 1.
+For preprocessing of EMR data, we utilize the Vicuna-33B \cite{vicuna2023} checkpoint on a local server to curate clinical data, as summarized in Supplementary Table II.

+For multimodal radiotherapy target delineation, we employ a 3D Residual U-Net \cite{cciccek20163d} as an image module backbone and a pre-trained LLaMA3-8B-chat \cite{llama3modelcard} as a language module.
+During network training, 3D patches of 384 × 384 × 128 pixels are randomly cropped to include the entire pelvic region, along with the corresponding clinical data, using a batch size of 2.
+For evaluation, the full 3D CT volumes are processed with a sliding window approach, using the same patch size for training.
+Throughout training, the entire LLM module is kept frozen, while the image encoder/decoder modules, interactive alignment modules, and text prompts are optimized.
+The length of learnable text prompts $M$ is set to 32 and the total length of total clinical data $L$ is set to 96.
+We set the hyperparameter top-$k$ as 2, and $n$ as 8.
+The loss function combine binary cross-entropy and Dice loss, with equal weights of 1.0.
+The network is optimized using the AdamW optimizer \cite{KingBa15}, with an initial learning rate of 0.0001, for 100 training epochs.
+For multicenter training, we utilize the entire Center A training dataset, combined with 1-shot, 2-shot, and 3-shot samples from Centers B and C for each trial with 1-shot validation samples.
+For fine-tuning the network, the learning rate is reduced to 0.00001, and the network parameters are optimized for up to 500 fine-tuning epochs.
+For fine-tuning the network to each closed center, we utilize 1-shot, 2-shot, and 3-shot samples with 1-shot validation samples.
+The few-shot samples are randomly selected based on 5 levels of PSA clusters, which is explained in Supplementary Table I.